Polycarbohydrate/awesome-tor/README.md

 - [Stem](https://stem.torproject.org/) - Stem is a Python controller library for Tor.
 - [Shadow](https://shadow.github.io/) - Shadow is a discrete-event network simulator that runs the real Tor software as a plug-in.
 - [Tallow](https://github.com/basil00/TorWall) - A program that redirects all outbound traffic from a Windows machine via the Tor anonymity network.
+- [tor_box](https://github.com/CMoncur/tor_box) - An all-inclusive Tor configuration for Raspberry Pi, serves as both a relay and personal Tor network.
 - [Tor_Onion_Proxy](https://github.com/thaliproject/Tor_Onion_Proxy_Library) - Provides a .JAR and an .AAR file for embedding Tor into a Java or Android Program.
 - [tor-browser-selenium](https://github.com/webfp/tor-browser-selenium) - A Python library to automate Tor Browser with Selenium WebDriver.
 - [tor-controller](https://github.com/kragniz/tor-controller) - Run Tor Onion Services on Kubernetes.
 - [tor-hidden-service](https://hub.docker.com/r/goldy/tor-hidden-service) - Docker container made for Onion Services in v2 or v3.
+- [tor-relay-bootstrap](https://github.com/coldhakca/tor-relay-bootstrap) - Script to bootstrap a Debian server to be a set-and-forget Tor relay.
 - [Tor.framework](https://github.com/iCepa/Tor.framework) - Tor.framework is the easiest way to embed Tor in your iOS application.
+- [tor.rb](https://github.com/dryruby/tor.rb) - This is a Ruby library for interacting with the Tor anonymity network.
 - [Tor2web](https://github.com/tor2web/Tor2web) - HTTP proxy software that enables access to Tor Hidden Services through common web browsers.
 - [TorBot](https://github.com/DedSecInside/TorBot) - Onion site crawler for data collection.
 - [TorChat-Mac](https://github.com/javerous/TorChat-Mac) - macOS native TorChat client.